Khundzaka/demo-marathon-front/README.md

 ### Author: Giorgi Khundzakishvili

-This is frontend repository. backend can be found [here](https://github.com/Khundzaka/demo-marathon-back).
+This is frontendg repository. backend can be found [here](https://github.com/Khundzaka/demo-marathon-back).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.